NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/librarian-guide.rst

 ``invalid-pdfs``
     The PDF files when checked with the PDF validator (currently Jhove) finds PDF file or files to be invalid.
 Note that this does not necessarily mean the PDF will not render.
-The PDF thumbnail page may show the PDF as properly rendered.
 The librarian needs to validate that the PDF is in fact invalid and if so, perform some corrective actions so the content can be ingested into Rosetta.
 That corrective action could involve replacing the invalid PDF with a *page unavailable* PDF.